 Toast with olive oil, garlic and tomato, which is incredibly refreshing, rich and flavourful, depending where you are in Spain has a different name Andalusian breakfast, catalana toast in Extremadura, Pa amb Tomàquet in Cataluña.
 Hard to say where it originated, some people say that it originated in Jaén, but most people say that in Cataluña.

-If you have more of a sweet tooth, try Churros or Porras (a thicker version of churros) with coffee or hot chocolate.
+Try Churros or Porras (a thicker version of churros) with coffee or hot chocolate, if you have a sweet tooth.
 Most cities and villages have a churrería where you can find these tasty treats!